What is confidentiality?

-Confidentiality in the context of health and social care intrinsically means not disclosing information about a client to anyone who should not know or does not need to know.
+In the context of health and social care, patient confidentiality is an important principle of providing good care which medical professionals and care practitioners should follow.
+It means not disclosing information about a patient or client to anyone who should not know or does not strictly need to know, unless consent has been given.

 It is of course vital to protect the rights of client where appropriate, but health and social care workers and clients alike should bear in mind that a carer’s duty to share information – where required – is of equal importance.